CJJRueda/CJJRueda/README.md

 - 👋 Hi, I’m @CJJRueda.
-- 👀 I’m interested working full time remote job.
+- 👀 I’m interested in working a full-time remote job.
-- 🌱 I’m currently looking working for a full time remote job.
+- 🌱 I’m currently looking for a full-time remote job.
-- 💞️ I’m looking to collaborate on a project working in data encoding and Lead Generation.
+- 💞️ I’m looking to collaborate on a project working in data encoding and lead generation.
 - 📫 How to reach me?
 Direct chat me in: https://m.me/CJJRueda
-- 😄 Pronouns: he/ his/ him
+- 😄 Pronouns: he/his/him
-- ⚡ Fun fact: Currently a Bible School Student in a Baptist Bible School.
+- ⚡ Fun fact: I'm currently a Bible school student in a Baptist Bible school.

 <!---
 CJJRueda/CJJRueda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.